• Skip to primary navigation

 1. Prepare the slurry

-Pour 1/4 cup of cold chicken broth in a small jar and add 2 tablespoons of cornstarch.
+Pour 1/4 cup of cold broth in a small jar and add 2 tablespoons of cornstarch.
 It is important that the broth is cold, not warm or room temperature.

 Immediately screw the lid tightly on the jar and shake it vigorously until all the cornstarch is dissolved.
 Do not attempt to stir or whisk your slurry, it doesn’t work and will turn out clumpy!